pplux/px_sched/README.md

     schd.run(job, &s1);
   }

+  // Another set of 10 concurrent tasks will be launched, once the first group (s1) finishes.
-  for(size_t i = 0; i < 10; ++i) {
+  // The second group will be attached to the second Sync object (s2). for(size_t i = 0; i < 10; ++i) {
     auto job = [i] {
       printf("Phase 2: Task %zu completed from %s\n",